 Good transport links & Michelin stars

-Despite its plentiful hustle and bustle, this is a peaceful, green borough – the perfect antidote to busy city life.
-Wandsworth Common is the area’s heart, a 175-acre stretch of picnic space and nature trails.
+Despite its plentiful hustle and bustle, Wandsworth is a peaceful, green borough – the perfect antidote to busy city life.
+Wandsworth Common is the area’s heart, an 175-acre stretch of picnic space and nature trails.
 There’s a wildlife centre and a lake made for strolling, as well.
 You’ll find more of the same at King George’s Park, plus sports pitches and a tennis club.

 Naturally, all that green space – together with some excellent schools and good-size Victorian houses – has seen an increase in the family population here.
 So much so, Wandsworth’s been nicknamed ‘Nappy Valley’.
 It’s the mixture of ages in Wandsworth that make it the diverse, harmonious community it is.
 To see the local spirit at its best, head for the Wandsworth Fringe in May – a celebration of dance, theatre and art talent.